department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/ia-request.md

 ---
 ## When to use this
 After you've received a response to your Collaboration Cycle kickoff ticket that indicates an Information Architect Request is needed.
-Work with Platform Information Architecture experts to finalize the IA of your product for VA.gov.

 ## Steps to complete an IA request

 - [ ] VFS Product Manager: Create this issue and provide all required information below.
-- [ ] VFS: Using the Slack Workflow (see [User guide](https://depo-platform-documentation.scrollhelp.site/support/Getting-help-from-the-Platform-in-Slack.1439138197.html)), notify Collaboration Cycle team of this Github ticket in #vfs-platform-support.
+- [ ] VFS: Using the Slack Workflow ([User guide](https://depo-platform-documentation.scrollhelp.site/support/Getting-help-from-the-Platform-in-Slack.1439138197.html)), notify Collaboration Cycle team of this Github ticket in #vfs-platform-support.
 - [ ] Platform: Completes final IA feedback/recommendation.
 - [ ] Platform: Update [Platform Collaboration Point Tracker](https://docs.google.com/spreadsheets/d/1OgPyEvUlNF6EnaYMFAXJkV6FKOvZnlPnbOQ2fAJ7W7A/edit#gid=1116695886).
-- [ ] VFS: Closes issue once all IA feedback/recommendations are implemented.
+- [ ] VFS: Close issue once all IA feedback/recommendations are implemented.

 ## Artifacts